juanngln/web-portofolio-tailwind/README.md

-# Project Portofolio
+# My Portofolio Website
-welcome to my portofolio sites
 <br>
-this sites is build using tailwindcss
+Welcome to my portofolio site! this site is built using TailwindCSS and JavaScript